SimonCarlson/thesis/notes/logbook.md

+22/3-19:
+Still don't understand how native processes are supposed to work.
+I can find no indication of IPv6 address configuration or anything of the sort, only configurations for IPv4 that have no effect

+Do I really need parsing in my implementation?
+It would be nice to just skip it since it has no actual effect on transport and security of updates, just simulating an actual update flow.
+However, if I measure code size the presence/absence of a parser must be taken into account

+Feels more and more hopeless to finish in time, especially if I can't find any concrete help.
+Getting tips like "dig around in the IP stack" doesn't help when I don't know what I'm doing at all

+The behaviour of the server will be the same no matter if I run it in Cooja or not except for maybe DTLS configurations.
+The resources should act the same no matter what.
+I can spend productive time implementing their behaviour and understanding how to sign/encrypt payloads in COSE.

 21/3-19:
 project-conf.h configs for CoAP chunk size and header size seem to have no effect on including the entire vendor and class ID strings, I think they still are too long.
 Block option?